Noura/laughter-properties/README.md

 From the command line:

 ```
-  python process_laughs.py <input_directory>
+  python process_laughs.py <dir> <threshold> <aggressivness>
 ```

-Where `input_directory` is the absolute path of the folder containing the .wav files
+Where `input_directory` is the absolute path of the folder containing the .wav files, and your results will go here too

+`<threshold>` adjusts the minimum probability threshold for classifying a frame as laughter.
+The default is 0.5, but you can  experiment with settings between 0 and 1 to see what works best for your data.
+Lower threshold values may give more false positives but may also recover a higher percentage of laughs from your file. (quoted from detection/README.md)

+`<aggressiveness>` parameter adjusts the voice extraction.
+It is an integery between 0 and 3.
+0 is the least aggressive about filtering out non-speech, 3 is the most aggressive. (quoted from pywebrtcvad/README.rst)

 ### View the results